ARE YOU READY TO MAKE SURE AAPI GIRLS AND GENDER-EXPANSIVE YOUTH ARE HEARD?

 Why is this research important?

-With the model minority myth, Asian Americans and Pacific Islanders (AAPI) are often unseen and unheard.
-But they’re the fastest growing ethnic group in the U.S., accounting for 7.7% of the nation’s total population at 24 million in 2020 — nearly double that of 2000’s AAPI population of 12.7 million.
+With the model minority myth, Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) are often unseen and unheard.
+But they’re the fastest growing ethnic group in the U.S., accounting for 7.7% of the nation’s total population at 24 million in 2020 — nearly double that of 2000’s AANHPI population of 12.7 million.

 Yet very little data exists on this disparate group that hails from more than 50 origin countries and speaks 100+ languages.
-And while there is some data on the general AAPI population, no research exists on AAPI girls.
+And while there is some data on the general AANHPI population, no research exists on AANHPI girls.

 Why now?

-In mainstream media and news, AAPI experiences — especially those of AAPI girls and women — are often erased, tokenized, fetishized, stereotyped, or overlooked.
+In mainstream media and news, AANHPI experiences — especially those of AANHPI girls and women — are often erased, tokenized, fetishized, stereotyped, or overlooked.
 Asian American women reported anti-Asian violence and discrimination during the pandemic at 2.2 times the rate of Asian American men, and Pacific Islander women also reported high rates of discrimination.

 The economic impact of COVID further amplified the income disparity, disproportionately harming the lowest income groups, including Hmong, Cambodian, Burmese, and Pacific Islander communities.

-The time to tell the story of our AAPI girls is long overdue.
+The time to tell the story of our AANHPI girls is long overdue.

 About our research firm: